 This final week of the spiritual direction training program will focus on case studies, which the students will bring from their own, initial practice of spiritual direction.
 Small groups will provide peer support and supervision.
-Lectures on specific topics – such as cross-cultural issues and spiritual direction with those alienated from the Church – will also be included in the week.
+Lectures on specific topics and spiritual direction with those alienated from the Church will also be included in the week.

-The previous two week-long introductory intensives (May & October, 2018) or permission of the instructor
+The previous two week-long introductory intensives (November 2019 & September 2020-rescheduled from April) or permission of the instructor.

 The class will include some lecture and some interactive exercises.
 These exercises will be used for practicing some of the skills needed for spiritual direction, such as active listening.

-Note: A new group (series of three week-long intensives) for the Introduction to the Practice of Spiritual Direction will begin November 3-8, 2019.
+Note: A new group (series of three week-long intensives over the course of a year) for the Introduction to the Bon Secours Spiritual Direction Institute program will begin November 15-20, 2020.
 If you are interested in learning more, please email Jen Murphy, Manager of Retreat Services, at Jennifer_Murphy@nullRCCBonSecours.com

 Guided by Kathy Brown and Sr. Bernie Claps, CBS.

 Kathleen Hope Brown, D.Min., teaches spiritual direction and other courses in spirituality at the Virginia Theological Union.
 Her doctorate in Adult Spiritual Formation is from Catholic University.